 Develop a Missouri government data portal to encourage increased use of data among journalists and citizens.

-At launch on March 17, OpenMissouri.org listed information about 135 data sets held by state government agencies.
+At launch, OpenMissouri.org listed information about 135 data sets held by state government agencies.
 The site also includes a comprehensive directory of top-level state agencies and Sunshine Law request contact information for each.
 Since then, the site has grown to some 150 data set descriptions.
 Soon, Open Missouri community members will be able to generate Sunshine Law request letters for databases and share copies of data files with each other.

 David Herzog, May 16, 2011